 Welcome to the Corporate Governance section of the WEX Inc. website.
 This section of our website is intended to provide you with information about our Board of Directors and the policies that govern WEX.

 Vice Chairman and Lead Director

 Dr. Moriarty served as the non-executive Chairman of the Board of Directors of WEX from 2005 until May 2008 and has served as the Vice Chairman and Lead Director since May 2008.
 He has been Chairman and Chief Executive Officer of Cubex Corporation, a privately-held consulting company, since 1992.
 From 1981 to 1992, Dr. Moriarty was a professor of business administration at Harvard Business School.
 Dr. Moriarty also serves on the Boards of Directors of Staples, Inc., CRA International, Inc. and Virtusa Corporation.

-Since August 2008, Mr. Ghosh has been a Senior Lecturer in the Entrepreneurial Management Unit of Harvard Business School.
+Mr. Ghosh is a Professor of Management Practice at the Harvard Business School.
 He has been on the faculty since August 2008.
 Mr. Ghosh is also currently on the board of Decision Resources Group, a leading provider of information services to the healthcare industry and Evidence Action, a non-profit organization that provides health services to over 200 million children across multiple countries.
-From June 2006 until December 2007, Mr. Ghosh was the CEO of Risk Syndication for the Kessler Group, where he enabled bank clients and their endorsing partners to market credit card offers to previously unmailed segments.
-Mr. Ghosh is also currently the Chairman of three venture-backed companies, Rave Wireless, Inc., Skyhook Wireless and BzzAgent.
-Rave Wireless builds mobile applications for universities, Skyhook is developing a national positioning system based on WiFi technology and BzzAgent develops word-of-mouth marketing campaigns using the Internet.
+From June 2006 until December 2007, Mr. Ghosh was the Chief Executive Officer of Risk Syndication for the Kessler Group, where he enabled bank clients and their endorsing partners to market credit cards.
 From June 1999 to June 2004, Mr. Ghosh was Chairman and Chief Executive Officer of Verilytics Technologies, LLC, an analytical software company focused on the financial services industry.
 In 1993, Mr. Ghosh founded Open Market, Inc., an Internet commerce and information publishing software firm.
-From 1988 to 1993, Mr. Ghosh was the chief executive officer of Appex Corp., a technology company that was sold to Electronic Data Systems Corporation in 1990.
+From 1988 to 1993, Mr. Ghosh was the Chief Executive Officer of Appex Corp., a technology company that was sold to Electronic Data Systems Corporation in 1990.
 From 1980 until 1988, Mr. Ghosh served in various positions with The Boston Consulting Group, and was elected as a worldwide partner and a director of the firm in 1988.